NewForce-at-Mountwest/foundations-course/chapters/METHODS.md

 ```
 Be sure to add boilerplate HTML to your `index.html` file and link it to `script.js`.

-#### Pet Store
+#### 1. Pet Store
-Using the above example, create three new objects to represent different pets in a pet store.
-Each pet should have:
+Create three new objects.
+Each object should represent a pet at a pet store.
+Each object should have:
-- A name
+- A name ("Dennis", "Stacy", "Flapjack", etc)
-- A type (bird, lizard, cat, etc)
+- A species (bird, lizard, cat, etc)
-- An array that contains their favorite things
+- An array that contains the pet's favorite things
-- A method to make a sound
+- A method called `vocalize` that logs to the console whatever sound you think that animal would make.
-- A method called `eat` that accepts one paramter called `foodName` and returns a string that looks something like the one in the dog example from up top.
+- Call the `vocalize` method for each animal.

-#### Address Book
+#### 2. Address Book
 1. Create an object that represents your contact information.
 Use the code below as an example:
 ```js
 var jordanContactInfo = {